grand-mother/grand-ccin2p3/README.md

 ## VS Code basic coding tips

 * F12 : Go to reference of selected function, class, module
-* Browser class and function in file
+* Browser class and function in file or chapiter with markdown document
-  * in Explorer frame, select "OUTLINE"
+  * in Explorer bar, select "OUTLINE"
 * Crtl+Shift+F : search string in all project
 * F2 : rename function/class and update all occurences
   * selection string and F2
 * Crtl+B  (like Firefox bookmark bar): Hide/Add primary side bar (Explorer, GIT, Extensions, ...)
-* ... and other like coplit

 ## VS Code and Jupyter notebook